-This annual prize will be awarded to an outstanding undergraduate or postgraduate Birkbeck student who has excelled in contributing to the understanding of cultural policy, especially by looking at cultural flows, cultural work (including internships), and equality and justice in the cultural sector.
+This annual prize is awarded to an outstanding undergraduate or postgraduate Birkbeck student who has excelled in contributing to the understanding of cultural policy, especially by looking at cultural flows, cultural work (including internships), and equality and justice in the cultural sector.

 The prize is in honour of our dear colleague Lorraine Lim who passed away in September 2017.
 Dr Lim worked on cultural policy and industries from the perspective of cultural flows (conditioned by artists’ activism, censorship and cultural trade) and broadened her interest to areas such as creative labour, internship policies and networks in the cultural sector.